-The Company has not adopted a regular revaluation policy on landed properties.
+The Company has not adopted a regular revaluation policy on its land and buildings.

 14. RECURRENT RELATED PARTY TRANSACTIONS OF A REVENUE NATURE

 There were no material recurrent related party transactions of a revenue nature during the year other than those disclosed in the financial statements.